kws1207/z-fubao/README.md

-# Z-Fubao: Solana DeFi Protocol
+# Z-Fubao: Earn, Pay, and Live with your Bitcoin

 Z-Fubao is a decentralized finance (DeFi) protocol built on Solana that enables users to:
 1. Deposit ZBTC as collateral to mint ZUSD stablecoins